idiot-io/hotglue2/docker/README.md

 ```

+### Host Nginx
-we running an nginx as service on docker host
+running an nginx as service on docker host
 so route `hotglue.idiot.io` to the docker container ip address.

 get the running docker i using
 `docker netwrok inspect bridge`

+add the follwoing to your `/etc/nginx/site-enabled/`
 ```conf
 server {
     server_name hotglue.idiot.io;